bloom-works/organ-donation-reform/09_tissues.md

 companies, and cosmetic companies, which need human tissue samples for testing and research.

-### Organs vs. tissues: balancing revenue and resources {#organs-vs-tissues-balancing-revenue-and-resources}
+### Organs vs. tissues: balancing revenue and resources

 According to one former CMS staff member, it’s up to individual OPOs to balance their tissue and organ procurement work — except that tissue procurement relates